 Writes data to the file associated with the specified file number.
 The file number was assigned to the file with the FileOpen function.
+FileWrite is maintained for backward compatibility.
+Use the FileWriteEx function for new development.

-PocketBuilder on Pocket PC ✓
+PocketBuilder on Pocket PC >

-PocketBuilder on Smartphone ✓
+PocketBuilder on Smartphone \

-PowerBuilder ✓
+PowerBuilder √